cjerdonek/open-rcv/README.md

 OpenRCV is an open source software project for tallying ranked-choice voting elections like instant runoff voting and the single transferable vote.

-It is distributed on [PyPI][openrcv-pypi] and licensed under a permissive open source license.
+It is distributed for free on [PyPI][openrcv-pypi] and the source code is hosted on [GitHub][openrcv-github].
+It is licensed under a permissive open source license.
 See the [License](#license) section for details on the license.